 If you’re not planning on moving around too much or prefer to do more walking you might be better off with a Suica or Pasmo rechargeable card which you can charge up and swipe in and out using the subway system as you need to.

-If you have a JR Pass, you won’t be able to use it on the Tokyo subway and Toei lines as they aren’t owned by JR. If you don’t already have you JR Rail Pass, for discounted rail travel all over Japan (including bullet trains) get it online here ahead of time.
+If you have a JR Pass, you won’t be able to use it on the Tokyo subway and Toei lines as they aren’t owned by JR. However, I’d recommend the JR Pass anyway if you plan to travel around Japan as it can save you hundreds of dollars on train fares.

 Tokyo also has great taxis, which feel almost luxurious but they are expensive.
 Buses are quite difficult to work out and I’d advise against them if you’re only staying for a few days.

 Tokyo is huge so it’s important to stay in a centralised area with good transport links to allow you to get around the city quickly and effectively.
 Considering this, the most popular neighbourhoods to stay are Shinjuku, Ginza, Tokyo Station Area and Shibuya.

 Splurge- the square hotel GINZA This lovely, modern hotel in the heart of Ginza offers clean and comfortable rooms, most of which have a great view of the city.
 Unlike others, this hotel also has a spa and wellness centre and gym, right in the heart of Tokyo so if you can’t wait to get to a countryside onsen, this is a good place to base yourself.